Security

 The Audit Trail

-Every security-relevant action is recorded with structured audit events.
 The system tracks 52 distinct event types across five categories:

 CategoryExample Events

-AuthenticationLogin, logout, failed auth attempts
+AuthenticationLogin, logout, failed auth attempts, PoP key binding

 Server OperationsCreate, delete, rebuild, rollback